Strategy & Research

-Jepson and others duly note the invocation of Steve Jobs, which strikes me as significant not for the producers' maudlin bid for mass market name recognition but for the fact that they completely omitted another recent passing: IDEO co-founder Bill Moggridge was also felled by cancer last September.
+Jepson and others duly note the invocation of Steve Jobs, which strikes me as significant not for the producers' maudlin bid for mass-market name recognition but for the fact that the omission of another recent passing: IDEO co-founder Bill Moggridge was also felled by cancer last September.
 In fairness to Kelley, he eulogized his longtime friend and colleague in the Times:

 Bill could have stayed in England and continued designing refrigerators and chairs, but he moved to Silicon Valley in the late 1970s and brought an elevated quality.
 Prior to that time, American design was centered in New York.
 We didn't have European designers, who were much more sophisticated from an industrial-design point of view.

 He saw what was most interesting about the new electronic things in California was going to be software.
 He didn't want to leave it to the engineers.
 He wanted the designers to do it.
 He called it "soft face": software interface.
 I thought that was a crazy name, but it grew into interaction design.